datenanfragen/website/content/en/act/honey/index.md

 We have made the following changes to this article since the initial publication:

-- February 2022: We restructured the article and added the complaint template and reference to it.
+- [February 2022](https://github.com/datenanfragen/website/pull/844): Restructured article and added a complaint template and reference to it.